 - Empathy, Passion, Empowerment— We encourage and support the best in ourselves and those we serve and provide opportunities for everyone to participate in fulfilling our mission.

-Currently, we operate a total of 14 community food programs, each of which is designated to address the needs of those who are experiencing hunger and food insecurity.
+We operate a total of 18 programs, each of which is designed to address the needs of those who are experiencing hunger and food insecurity

 - Choice Pantry

 - Children's Summer Lunch

 - Senior Brown Bag